Multi-Tenancy

 The gateway component is supposed to be common among multiple houses.

-• The gateway's ACLs can prevent a user to see what's happening inside a different house.
+(username and password for the gateway) is used for all the modules belonging to the same house, the service provider has add a single user to the gateway to provide a new house - The gateway's ACLs can prevent a user to see what's happening inside a different house.
 Additionally ACLs can be set based on username so the service provider needs to maintain only a single ACL with the username wildcard

 Modules